Steve Kelley, Chair

 Steve Kelley is a Senior Fellow at he Humphrey School of Public Affairs.
 He teaches classes related to science and technology policy, public budgeting and education law and policy.
 Before joining the Humphrey School, he served in the Minnesota Senate and House of Representatives where among other roles he served as chair of the Senate Education Committee.
 Steve also practiced commercial litigation in Minneapolis for many years and has served on the boards of several civic organizations

-Dan Mott, Esq, Chair
+Dan Mott, Esq, Vice Chair

 Mr. Mott is an attorney with the law firm of Fredrikson and Byron where he counsels cooperatives and other businesses in meeting their legal and business objectives.
 Mr. Mott has worked with charter schools for almost 25 years and previously served as a member of the MDE Charter School Advisory Council.
 He also was a staff person for the Minnesota Senate Education Finance Subcommittee as Minnesota was creating the nation’s leading school choice policies.
 Mr. Mott has served on the IQS board since its inception.

 Ms. Dayton focuses on pension policy for the State of Minnesota and lives and works in the Twin Cities.
 She attended Avalon School, a chartered school in Saint Paul, and continued the path of personalized learning by completing an individualized Bachelor's degree in Environmental Communication and Public Policy through Metropolitan State University.

 Sarah Tucher is an attorney with the law firm of Fredrikson & Byron and a Certified Public Accountant (Inactive) who helps public and private companies buy and sell products and services nationally and internationally, communicate with investors and comply with complex disclosure regulations and regulatory requirements for U.S. government contracts and grants.